brownsarahm/BrownSpring23/_sources/assignments/05-construct.md

 ## Constructing Datasets

-Your goal is to programmatically construct three ready to analyze datasets from multiple sources.
+Your goal is to programmatically construct two ready to analyze datasets from multiple sources.

 - Each dataset must combine at least 2 source tables(4 total source tables).
 - At least one source table must come from a database or from web scraping.